 Accounts, marketing, and IT services are all popular areas within small businesses that are often outsourced.
 Likewise, if you freelance, you don’t have to learn about website design, SEO, and social media marketing to get ahead – if you can outsource some of these tasks, which involve a specific skillset, then you can save yourself from a lot of stress, frustration, and overwork.

-Company IT is a common cause of stress among the self-employed.
+IT security is a common cause of stress among the self-employed.
 Taking control of your IT systems, and ensuring that they are robust enough to meet the demands placed on them is crucial.
 Maybe you often worry about how secure your systems are, and feel concerned that you may get targeted by a cybercriminal?
 Tackling this worry head-on is vital, as if you do become a victim of cybercrime, you will regret not taking action sooner.
-Choosing to migrate to AWS is one way to improve data security and provides an effective solution to your worries about this issue.

-Once you have addressed your pain points, you will be free to focus your attention on your business without endless worries at the back of your mind.
+Once you have addressed your weak points, you will be free to focus your attention on your business without endless worries at the back of your mind.

 More Hours Doesn’t Always Translate Into Greater Productivity